-See figure 12.4.3.3 for an example of a scatterplot.
-The color and size of the markers can be defined in Graph settings.
+See Figure 3.4.3.3 for an example of a scatter plot.
+The colour and size of the markers can be defined in Graph settings.

-Figure 12.4.3.3 Scatterplot with ozon contra NO2 concentrations.
+Figure 3.4.3.5 Scatter plot with ozone vs NO2 concentrations.
 A regression line is included in the plot.

-4 The Breuer diagram is a polar diagram where up to four variables can be plotted against simultaneous wind direction.
-Each observation is plotted with clockwise angle in degrees from north and distance from the center in a polar coordinate system according to the scale in min-max in the Variables frame.
+6. The Breuer diagram

+This graph type is a polar diagram where up to four variables can be plotted against simultaneous wind direction.
+Each observation is plotted with clockwise angle in degrees from north and distance from the centre in a polar coordinate system according to the scale in min-max in the Variables frame.
 Negative values in some wind direction are allowed, e.g. temperature.